-Any request for information from the press or media received by Company personnel shall be promptly communicated to the appropriate individuals (based on business functions) responsible for external communication, before any commitment is made to respond to the request.
+Any request for information from the press or media received by Company personnel shall be promptly communicated to the appropriate individuals (business functions) responsible for external communication, before any commitment is made to respond to the request.

 3.2.8 Confidentiality Obligations

 Any form of investment, direct or indirect, sourced by confidential corporate information, is strictly prohibited by the Company.
-Particular discretion and attention should therefore be placed on the external disclosure and/or communication of any non-public documents, news and information concerning activities carried out by the LVMH SA holding company, by FENDI and by any of its affiliates, and which, if made public, could impact financial or stock market results.
-Communication of such information, following the appropriate Director approvals and authorisation, shall always be carried out via specifically designated channels and individuals.
-Under no circumstances, during the management of information, shall behaviours that may encourage and/or facilitate insider trading or that are aimed at the undue benefit of individuals or third parties shall be allowed or adopted.
+Particular discretion and attention should therefore be placed on the external disclosure and/or communication of any non-public documents, news and information concerning activities carried out by the LVMH SA holding company, by the Company and by any of its affiliates, and which, if made public, could impact financial or stock market results.
+Communication of such information, following the appropriate Director approval and authorisation, shall always be carried out via specifically designated channels and individuals.
+Under no circumstances, during the management of information, shall be allowed or adopted behaviours that may encourage and/or facilitate insider trading, or that are aimed at the undue benefit of individuals or third parties.

-Any employees or external collaborators with access to Confidential Information in any capacity, shall only communicate Confidential Information outside the organisation, if expressly authorised to do so by the appropriate Management or in order to comply with applicable laws and regulations.
+Any the Addressees with access to Confidential Information in any capacity, shall communicate such Confidential Information outside the organisation only if expressly authorised by the appropriate Management or in order to comply with applicable laws and regulations.

-It is mandatory that all Addressees of the Code of Conduct presented here comply with all applicable laws, rules and regulations, both national and international, intended to combat money laundering activities.
+It is mandatory that all Addressees comply with all applicable laws, rules and regulations, both national and international, intended to combat money laundering activities.

 3.2.10 Protection of Intellectual Property

-The Company is committed to research and innovation activities concerning its intellectual property and to the strict protection of the same.
-The Company, in turn, is respectful of the intellectual property of others, paying particular attention and requiring all its employees, suppliers, external partners and Addressees of the Code of Conduct presented here, to take particular care in respecting and protecting the Company’s overall intellectual capital and in preventing any potential violation concerning intellectual property external to the Company.
+The Company is committed to innovation activities concerning its intellectual property and to the strict protection of the same.
+The Company in turn is respectful of third parties’ intellectual property, paying particular attention and requiring all its Addressees to take particular care in respecting and protecting the Company’s overall intellectual property and in preventing any potential violation concerning third parties’ intellectual property.